Kalra1379/Mata-sundri-devi-website/README.md

-This Medical Ngo Website Made with Javascript for Medical NGO .
+This is Ngo Website Made with Javascript for Mata Sundari Devi tRUST Website  .